La Grande Gun Club (203 Gun Club Road)

 All athletes will participate in the “High Gun” (highest number of targets hit) competitions.

 In the event of a tie, a shoot-off will occur.
 The athletes involved will draw a number to determine placement in a squad.
-All athletes will shoot an additional 25 targets from the 16-yard line to determine a winner.
+All athletes will shoot a miss and out from the 16-yard line to determine a winner.
+Varsity level shooters will shoot off from the 20 yard line.

 The top five student-athlete scores from a team will be used to determine the overall team score.
 No squadding is required.
 If a tie-breaker is required for any places, the team member with the highest round score from each team will be used to break the tie.
 Subsequent score comparisons will be used if the top score is tied.
 There will not be a shoot-off to determine the winning team.